 - Additional surveys as deemed necessary in view of damages, reported poor condition of the vessel by port state control authorities, etc.

-Various sub-contracted services used for performance of periodical surveys such as thickness gauging, underwater diving, NDT, etc. are to be obtained from vendors approved by IRS.
+Various sub-contracted services used for performance of periodical surveys such as thickness gauging, underwater diving, NDT, etc. are to be obtained from vendors approved by INTLREG.

-The online database system developed by IRS supports its vigilance in ensuring that all the vessels classified by IRS are continuously monitored and timely notices are provided for the owners to ensure that surveys are done in time, assisting them in continuous maintenance of classification.
-Database system also supports IRS in its independent research projects by being able to translate the field experience in to useful statistical data.
+The online database system developed by INTLREG supports its vigilance in ensuring that all the vessels classified by INTLREG are continuously monitored and timely notices are provided for the owners to ensure that surveys are done in time, assisting them in continuous maintenance of classification.
+Database system also supports INTLREG in its independent research projects by being able to translate the field experience in to useful statistical data.

 Its technical competence, dedication as well as customer friendly approach makes International Register of Shipping undoubtedly the classification society for the new millennium.